LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/data-and-variables/variables.rst

       programmingLanguage = "JavaScript";

    Contrary to what you might expect, JavaScript will not complain or throw an error.
 In fact, creating a variable without ``let`` is valid syntax, but is results in very different behavior.
-Such a variable will be a **global variable**, which we will learn about in a later lesson.
+Such a variable will be a **global variable**, which we will learn more about in a later lesson.
 The main point to keep in mind now is that you always use ``let`` unless you have a specific reason not to do so.

 Evaluating Variables
 --------------------